pyokagan/DanceDance/README.md

 ### Usage with Arduino IDE

+**NOTE**: You will need to use the latest version of Arduino IDE (>1.8.0).
+The version provided in the Debian/Ubuntu repositories is very old, go download it from the Arduino website instead.

 1. Start the Arduino IDE.
 1. Go to `File` -> `Preferences`
 1. Set the "Sketchbook location" to this directory (where this `README.md` file resides).
 Save the preferences by clicking `OK`.